RULES OF THE SENATE

 8-1 Bills for consideration by the legislature shall be prepared generally per the drafting rules set forth in the manual and approved as to form, jacketed, indexed and stored in the computer by the Legislative Service Office before being introduced in the house designated by the prime sponsor.

-DISTRIBUTION OF PRINTED MATTER
+IDENTITY OF PRINTED MATTER

 8-2 No printed material shall be distributed on the floor of the Senate unless it is approved and signed by a Senator.
 All approved materials shall be dated, indicating the name of the approving Senator and indicating the legislation affected by the materials, if applicable.